-WAVE is a harm-reduction program that has run at the university for a number of years.
+Education-WAVE Program OHP is a harm-reduction office and program that has a history at the university for over 10 years.
 It involves peer educators in outreach efforts targeting students, and is one of the key partners in teaching bystander intervention.
-WAVE provides materials regarding on and off-campus resources to participants of their programs.
-In addition to the efforts aimed at first-year students listed above, WAVE educators present the following annual programs:
+OHP provides materials regarding on and off-campus resources to participants of their programs.
+In addition to the efforts aimed at first-year students listed above, OHP certified health educators also present the following annual programs: